 September 2018 – January 2019

 There is much more to pink than the ubiquitous stereotype of pink-for-girls versus blue-for-boys.
 “For a long time in the West, pink was only considered to be a nuance of red…and was little appreciated,” writes the great color historian, Michel Pastoureau.
 By the eighteenth century, however, pink had become a very fashionable color for both men and women.
 Over the following centuries, pink acquired both positive and negative associations.
 Indeed, anyone studying pink comes up against “the color’s inherent ambivalence.”
 One of “the most divisive of colors,” pink provokes strong feelings of both “attraction and repulsion.”

 Some people think pink is pretty, sweet, and romantic, while others find it a disagreeable, vulgar, and chemical color.
 One recent study found that only 2% of those polled described pink as their favorite color, while 17% called it their least favorite color.
 Many people deny that pink is a “real” color at all.
 Color symbolism is popularly identified with natural phenomena, but in reality it is highly conventional and varies widely across cultures.
 As Diana Vreeland once said, “Pink is the navy blue of India.”
-Curated by Dr. Valerie Steele, director of The Museum at FIT, THINKing about PINK in Fashion, Art & Culture will explore the changing significance of pink over the past three centuries, not only in the west but around the world.Image: Afternoon dress, pink silk taffeta, 1857, USA, museum purchase.
+Curated by Dr. Valerie Steele, director of The Museum at FIT, Pink: A History of Pink in Fashion, Art & Culture will explore the changing significance of pink over the past three centuries, not only in the west but around the world.Image: Afternoon dress, pink silk taffeta, 1857, USA, museum purchase.